Auckland DHB Pacific Planned Care Navigation Service

-The Pacific Planned Care Navigation Service was established in June 2020 with the aim of improving Pacific people’s long waiting time for elective surgery.
-Nine Pacific Clinical Nurse Specialists and a Nurse Lead work closely with the adult and child surgical services across Auckland DHB to support patients waiting to have surgery.
-The team walks alongside patients supporting with coordinating care and navigating through the surgical pathway to progress to surgery in a timely manner.
-Providing clinical education for our people is also a critical component of the care we provide.
+The Pacific Planned Care Navigation Service was established in June 2020 with the aim of addressing barriers and inequities experienced by Pacific people on the surgical pathway that eventually led to long waiting time and delayed surgery.
+Nine Pacific Clinical Nurse Specialists and a Nurse Lead work closely with the adult and child surgical services across Auckland DHB to support patients through patient education; navigating through the surgical pathway and healthcare system and advocating for our Pacific people to progress to surgery in a timely manner.
 Among the team Samoan, Tongan, Tuvaluan and Fijian languages are spoken to support patients who need English language support.
 We have found that English is a language barrier for many Pacific people waiting to have surgery.

 As well as supporting Pacific patients, this project has also enabled ADHB to gather data (quantitative and narrative) to understand where system processes need to change to ensure equitable and timely care is provided.

 Please note: we are not a transport service nor an interpreting service

 From the point of engagement, we nurture our relationship with patients to deliver care that is culturally appropriate and empowering.
 Six principles that underpin our work and care delivery are:

 - Cultural appropriateness

 - Life transformation & organisational cultural change

 We can support Pacific people from first consultation through to surgery for those that will need surgery.
 The expectation is that there will be reduced time from referral to First Specialist Appointment and more significantly reduced time from First Specialist Consultation to surgical intervention, particularly for those requiring additional diagnostic or clinical input.

 The team (clinical nurse specialists) and language spoken: